gusreid/gus-reid/content/classes.md

 - Visualisation and feeling-states
 - Task-oriented games
 - Mobility, balance, rhythm and coordination drills
-- & Structure and alignment points
+- Structural and alignment points

 If you've ever been to a **tai chi**, **chi gong** or **yoga** class you'll find much of what I teach and facilitate familiar.
 The difference here is we explore non-linear approaches to movement, preparing your body for the unpredictable nature of life.
 My goal is to break free from generic, ritualised practice and to help you move in the direction of living from a spontaneously responsive and resilient body.